 A letter of invitation will be provided upon request to registrants who have completed their registration.

-Colleagues and students of Hong Kong Baptist University are free to join the conference as participants but registration is still required by completing and returning the conference registration form before the deadline.
+Colleagues and students of Hong Kong Baptist University are free to join the conference as participants but registration is still required before the deadline.

 Call for papers: 1 February 2021

-Deadline for submission of proposals: 12 May 2021
+Deadline for submission of proposals (extended): 30 June 2021

 Notification of acceptance/rejection: 30 July 2021